 Choosing a Self-Defense Course

 Self-defense methods come in and out of style.
-One year Krav Maga will be all the rage.
-The next it will be mixed martial arts, BJJ, or combat sports.
+One year, Krav Maga will be all the rage.
+Next will be mixed martial arts, BJJ, or combat sports.

-Regardless of the style of the course, it is really important that you are getting training that will be effective in real-life situations.
+Regardless of the style of the course, it is essential that you are getting training that will be effective in real-life situations.

 Here are some parameters to consider when choosing a course.

-- Teaches De-escalation Tactics: This refers to techniques used to get out of potentially dangerous situations.
+- Teaches De-escalation Tactics: This refers to techniques used to escape potentially dangerous situations.

 - Focuses on Escape: The course shouldn’t be about kicking ass.
 All methods should be taught so you can run away as quickly as possible.